ietf-wg-cellar/flac-specification/flac.md

 ## CUESHEET_TRACK_INDEX
 Data      | Description
 :---------|:-----------
 `u(64)`   | Offset in samples, relative to the track offset, of the index point.
-For CD-DA, the offset MUST be evenly divisible by 588 samples (588 samples = 44100 samples/sec \* 1/75 sec).
+For CD-DA, the offset MUST be evenly divisible by 588 samples (588 samples = 44100 samples/s \* 1/75 s).
 Note that the offset is from the beginning of the track, not the beginning of the audio data.
 `u(8)`    | The index point number.
 For CD-DA, an index number of 0 corresponds to the track pre-gap.
 The first index in a track MUST have a number of 0 or 1, and subsequently, index numbers MUST increase by 1.
 Index numbers MUST be unique within a track.
 `u(3*8)`  | Reserved.
 All bits MUST be set to zero.